-- You may submit your paper any day of the year. - To be eligible for a certain graduation date, submit a complete paper by the initial deadline.
-Include all required pages.
-It is acceptable for you to make additional content edits as required by your committee prior to the final submission deadline. - Revise your paper based on the feedback provided by the administrator and resubmit it.
-This process continues until the paper meets the guidelines and format required. - There is not a fee for Capstone Report submissions to OpenSIUC. - The initial and final submission deadlines are firm.
-If you cannot meet both deadlines, then your paper will be considered for the following semester graduation.
+- Any day before or on the initial deadline is okay for submission.
+Upload your paper as soon as possible to get the feedback faster. - Submit a complete paper by the initial deadline.
+Your submission should include all required pages, should not have any blank pages or unfilled charts. - Revise your paper based on the feedback provided by the administrator and resubmit it.
+This process continues until the paper meets the guidelines and format required.
+(You pay ProQuest when you submit the first time, but you don't pay for any subsequent submissions.
+There is not a fee for Research Paper submission to OpenSIUC.) - The initial and final submission deadlines are firm.
+If you cannot meet both deadlines, then your paper can be considered for the following semester graduation.